-4.5.1 Arrange the Cell Cable
+4.4.1 Arrange the Cell Cable

 Remove the alligator clips from the cell cable.
-Configure the cell cable by shorting (stacking) together three pairs of banana plugs as follows:
+Configure the cell cable by shorting (stacking) together two pairs of banana plugs as follows:

-- 1. Stack the banana plugs for the RED and ORANGE leads together (K1 drive and sense). - 2.
-Stack the banana plugs for the GREEN and WHITE leads together (counter and reference). - 3.
-Stack the banana plugs for the BLUE and PURPLE leads together (K2 drive and sense).
+- 11. Stack the banana plugs for the RED and ORANGE leads together (working drive and sense). - 12.
+Stack the banana plugs for the GREEN and WHITE leads together (counter and reference).

-Place the RED/ORANGE pair inside of a Faraday cage (see Figure 4-21).
+Place the RED/ORANGE pair inside of a Faraday cage (see Figure 4-15).
 Verify that the RED/ORANGE pair is not in direct electrical contact with any other conductive object inside the Faraday cage or with the Faraday cage itself.

-Figure 4-21.
+Figure 4-15.
 Proper Cable Arrangement for an Open Lead EIS Measurement

 Position the GREEN/WHITE pair outside of the Faraday cage.
-Also position the BLUE/PURPLE pair outside of the Faraday cage.
-Verify that both pairs are not in contact with each other or with the Faraday cage or with any other conductive object.
+Verify that the pair is not in contact with the Faraday cage or with any other conductive object.